bfix/gnunet-docker/README.md

 The corresponding Dockerfile (`Dockerfile.deploy`) is compiled into an image using the `mk_deploy` script.

+### Customization

+Before building the `run image`, you might want to customize the runtime configuration to your needs:

+#### gnunet-system.conf

+This file will be copied to `/etc/gnunet.conf` and specifies the system configuration.
+The provided example file is an example of an IPv4-only system behind a punched NAT.

+#### gnunet-user.conf

+This file specifies the user configuration and need to be copied manually to the correct location (see "Running GnuNET").

 ### Running GnuNET in a Docker container